sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Practices/tests-are-your-safety-net.md

 * Beck, K. [Test Desiderata](https://kentbeck.github.io/TestDesiderata/), blogpost by Kent Beck on the properties of a good test.
 * [approvaltests.com](https://approvaltests.com/), tooling to easily create an automated set of regression tests.
+* [pitest.org/](https://pitest.org/), a migration testing library for Java and JVM languages